 For the methodology described in paragraph 5.17, changes, in particular those relating to a Demand Capacity for the Primary BM Unit, could have the effect of incorrectly improving a BSC Party’s Credit Position.
 Therefore, on receipt of a change in the Demand or Generation Capacity of a Primary BM Unit, the CALF value will be recalculated using the same formula: e.g.

+WDCALF=(WDx.SGC+1-WDx.SDC)SDC

+NWDCALF=(NWDx.SGC+1-NWDx.SDC)SDC

 Where: